 The unforgiven portion, if any, of the PPP loan is payable over five years at an interest rate of 1%, with a deferral of payments until either the date the SBA remits the borrower's loan forgiveness amount to the lender or, if the Organization does not apply for loan forgiveness, ten months after the end of the borrower's loan forgiveness covered period.

-As of December 31, 2021, the Organization had been notified by the SBA that both PPP loans have been forgiven.
+During 2021, the Organization was notified by the SBA that both PPP loans had been forgiven.
 Upon notification from the lender, the Organization removed the associated liability and recorded the debt forgiveness as other income.